How to configure Nikon Z6 wedding photography?

 One of the best tips for wedding photography is to shoot in RAW format, but as RAW files are big and store a lot of data in your memory card, it is advised to get memory cards with a larger storage capacity.

-You should purchase a memory card with a “write” speed – measured as MB/s (Hey!
-It’s on Amazon).
+You should purchase a memory card with a “write” speed – measured as MB/s.

-The speed written on the card is the transfer speed ( it is the speed at which your files are transferred to the computer from the memory card).
+The speed written on the card is the transfer speed (the speed at which your files are transferred to the computer from the memory card).

-It is good to have a nice transfer speed, but a faster write speed is essential as well (such as 95mb/s), which can handle a continuous burst of RAW photos easily.
+An excellent transfer speed is good, but a faster write speed (such as 95mb/s), which can easily handle a continuous burst of RAW photos, is also essential.

 STEP 3.
 Try black and white photograph

 The advantage of shooting in RAW format is that you can convert your files later.
-In case you face trouble seeing contrast, you can shoot in this format.
+If you have trouble seeing contrast, you can shoot in this format.

-It makes capturing wedding photographs much simple as now the colors won’t distract you anymore, and you can convert them into color photographs during the post-production tasks.
+It makes capturing wedding photographs much more straightforward as the colors won’t distract you anymore, and you can convert them into color photographs during the post-production tasks.

-Also, black and white photography is much helpful in terms of unpredictable lighting conditions during the wedding.
+Also, black and white photography is beneficial regarding unpredictable lighting conditions during the wedding.

 Nikon Z6 wedding photography settings - raw format